MarkStringerComedy/MarkStringerComedy.github.io/index.md

 This is normally a very friendly night but I found it a bit weird.
 Maybe what made it so weird was that one of the first acts on was the daughter of a famous politician.
 She wasn't funny.
 But she didn't have to be to keep people interested because she was telling stories about famous people.
 What I found particularly galling was that she didn't obey the rules of the "Bringer" - she didn't stay until the end.
 And she also did about a minute and a half longer than she was supposed to.

-Ah well, I suppose if you're dad's implicated in murdering a million people you're probably not going to "sweat" the small stuff of the etiquette of a bringer night.
+Ah well, I suppose if your dad's implicated in murdering a million people you're probably not going to "sweat" the small stuff of the etiquette of a bringer night.

 The other thing that slightly bothered me was that there were two female comedians who did stuff that, I thought, was really hostile to men.
 One of them was specifically calling out men my age.
 Part of what bothers me about it is that I'm wondering if when I do jokes about sex, I'm coming across as hostile to women.
 I've theorised that it might be a good idea to "punch up" as a female comedian.
 So it's interesting that when I watched someone do that a couple of times in one night, I didn't like it up me - as Clive Dunn would say.

 One of the jokes that I did like was "I went to therapy, then I did stand-up comedy, which is definitely the right order."
-A lot of people are there to talk about their sexuality.
+A lot of people are there to talk about their sexuality in ways which are quite near therapy.

 I mean. *I'm* there when I'm on stage to talk about my sexuality.
 But I suppose what I'm trying to do is to have put enough work into the writing and the delivery that it gets laughs.
+Could you (if you were a woman) do a routine about hating men that was riotously funny?

+I read autobiography of Joan Rivers and she says something about it being OK for there to hate in the comedy.
+But there has to be more comedy than hate.

 ### January 9th 2019